 How to Care for your Jewelry & Wall Hangings

 Jewelry: It is important to know that over time certain metals will naturally start to darken or patina.
 Most of my pieces are made with brass though I also use stainless steel, goldfill, sterling, copper and aluminum.
 Brass jewelry is resistant to corrosion, so it does not rust, but will possibly tarnish. (some pieces do and some don't I have found).
-The reason for the tarnish is that brass is an alloy of copper and zinc, which will naturally start to darken a bit when exposed to oxygen.
+The reason for the tarnish is that brass is an alloy of copper and zinc, which will naturally start to darken a bit when exposed to oxygen and humidity.
 Some people actually like the patina of tarnished brass, since it serves as a protective layer for the brass and gives the piece(s) an antiqued look.

 No matter what the metal is, it is best to keep your jewelry DRY and in a safe location versus being stuffed in a pocket, purse or backpack or being slept or bathed in or left on the bathroom counter.
 Moisture is the ultimate enemy when it comes to brass and most metals.
 (Many stones can not get wet either.)
 If exposed to water, humid climates, skin lotions, oils or perfumes - again, some metals will start to antique.

 Storing jewelry either wrapped in an anti-tarnish cloth and/or an anti-tarnish bag is the ultimate way to preserve the shine and quality.
 If not available, then any closed container or soft fabric bag will be better than none.
 It is also best to please put your jewelry on last after lotions, hairsprays, perfumes, etc. Most people do not mind the antiqued look, but for those that do - you can clean and polish with a jewelry polishing cloth that has an anti tarnish formula infused in it.
 My all time favorite is SUNSHINE POLISHING CLOTHS (the yellow ones).
 They can be found on Amazon.